IBM/ibm-block-csi-driver/docs/content/overview.md

 For details about volume provisioning with Kubernetes, refer to [Persistent volumes on Kubernetes](https://kubernetes.io/docs/concepts/storage/volumes/).

-**Note:** For the user convenience, this guide might refer to IBM block storage CSI driver as CSI driver.
+For user convenience, this guide might refer to IBM block storage CSI driver as CSI driver. {: note}

 ![This image shows CSI driver integration with IBM block storage.](../book_files/k8s_driver_arch_diagram_1.11.svg "Integration of IBM block storage systems and CSI driver in a Kubernetes environment")